brandonwamboldt/varnish-dashboard/README.md

 ### max_points

 The maximum number of data points to render on the bandwidth/requests per second graphs on the dashboard.
 Higher numbers are slower to render, but result in a more detailed graph.

+### show_manage_server_page

+Whether or not to display the "Manage Server" page in the nav.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

+### show_vcl_page

+Whether or not to display the "VCL" page in the nav.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

+### show_stats_page

+Whether or not to display the "Stats" page in the nav.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

+### show_params_page

+Whether or not to display the "Params" page in the nav.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

+### show_logs_page

+Whether or not to display the "Logs" page in the nav.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

+### show_restart_varnish_btn

+Whether or not to display the "Restart Varnish" button on the Manage Server page.

+Users can still figure out how to hit appropriate Varnish Admin endpoints directly, so don't use this as a security feature.
+Think of it as a way to prevent users from accidentally breaking stuff.

 Known Issues
 ------------